apache/fury-site/docs/guide/java/android-support.md

 Android Fory JSON requires a retained no-argument constructor for an ordinary mutable class; it may be non-public when Android reflection can make it accessible. `JsonCreator` constructor-backed classes follow the normal creator rules instead.
-Retain every field and method used for reflection, or use an application codec when a model cannot satisfy those requirements.
+Retain every field and method used for reflection, or use an application codec when a model cannot satisfy those requirements. `JsonUnwrapped` supports mutable classes, creator-backed classes, and Records through their normal property and construction paths.
+When the containing model and its unwrapped children use `JsonType`, their generated companions supply those operations.

 Android-desugared Records require a direct `@JsonType` annotation and the annotation processor.
 Manual R8 rules alone cannot reconstruct Record component order because Android does not provide the Java Record reflection APIs.
 This also applies to a Record whose complete representation is a `JsonValue` String: the generated companion identifies the propagated component accessor and calls an annotated one-String canonical constructor directly.
-Generated child codecs act on one level exactly as they do on the JVM; use a complete value codec for deeper nested behavior.
+Generated child codecs act on one level exactly as they do on the JVM.
+Every Record in a `JsonUnwrapped` path needs its own direct `JsonType`.
+Use a complete value codec for deeper nested behavior.

 ## Static Generated Serializers